-For Thanksgiving, Winter and Spring Breaks, students must make arrangements to vacate by the published closing time.
+For Thanksgiving, Winter (Christmas & New Year's) and Spring Breaks, students must make arrangements to vacate by the published closing time.
 These dates and times can be found on the Academic Calendar.
 Plane, bus, or other travel arrangements must be coordinated so that the student will leave campus by the designated time.